andre-brandao/pyprland/Plugins.md

 # `shift_monitors`

 Swaps the workspaces of every screen in the given direction.

+> [!Note]
-Note the behavior can be hard to predict if you have more than 2 monitors, suggestions are welcome.
+> the behavior can be hard to predict if you have more than 2 monitors, suggestions are welcome.

 ### Command